Learning how to avoid debt can help you maintain your financial stability and independence, so you can focus on achieving your financial goals.

 - investing (in stocks or bonds, for example)

-Additionally, if you need external financing, consider multiple business financing options, such as:
+Additionally, if you need external financing, consider multiple business financing options

 - bank loans